 Besides the over 70 FX pairs (which should cover the needs of most retail investors anyway) you can also choose from CFDs spanning bonds, commodities, metals and indices.

-Unless you’re looking to make your trades in extremely niche sectors, you should find plenty of trades to make within Oanda’s modest but varied selection.
+There are plenty of trades to make within Oanda's modest but varied selection)

 #3: Financing costs calculated daily according to market conditions